sagecodes/intro-data-science/README.md

 *Note*: if you're thinking of exploring data science with python look into using [Anaconda](https://www.anaconda.com/) to manage your python and data libraries

 Also [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true) is a awesome place to start as well without having to install anything!

+Workshop overview

+Exmplore data

+Machine Learning

+Deep Learning

+# Looking at Data

+## Explore data

+### Pandas

+### Numpy

+### Matplot Lib

+# Cleaning Data

+# Machine Learning

+Quick Quick overview of machine learnig.
+We wont have ti eto go too deep, so don't worry if some of it is over your head.
+This is just to give you and idea of some of the stuff you can start doing!

+## Classification example

+K Nearest Neibors

+NLTK example

+# Deep Learning Example